St. Vincent de Paul Roman Catholic Church (Toronto): History

-In February 1931, Father G. Kirby, at the time rector of St. Michael’s Cathedral, was appointed Pastor of St. Vincent de Paul parish, He brought to the parish superb administrative ability and soon built a rectory, installed a Casavant organ in the Church, and began to retire the $100,000 debt of the parish.
-During the 38 years that Monsignor Kirby was pastor, the parish became one of the strong centres for the church in Toronto.
-The societies of the parish flourished, the school grew, the sports programmes sponsored by the parish involved many people; and from this vibrant community came many religious vocations and vocations to the priesthood.
-As a sign of gratitude to the great leadership of Monsignor Kirby, the newly renovated hall below the church was dedicated to him.
+In February 1931, Father G. Kirby, at the time rector of St. Michael’s Cathedral, was appointed Pastor of St. Vincent de Paul parish, He updated the parish's administrative ability and built a rectory, installed a Casavant organ in the Church, and began to retire the $100,000 debt of the parish.
+Monsignor Kirby was pastor for 28 years.
+The societies of the parish expanded, the school grew, the sports programmes sponsored by the parish involved many people; and from this community came many religious vocations and vocations to the priesthood.
+The newly renovated hall below the church was dedicated to Monsignor Kirby.

 While St, Vincent’s was flourishing the Second World War, which disrupted the lives of so many, was destined to have a particular effect on the parish.
 Following the war, many displaced persons came from Europe to Canada and many came to the large cities.
 A new Polish parish, St. Casimir’s was formed in 1948 and built a Church also on Roncesvalles in 1952.
 As the children of the families who had lived in the neighbourhood grew, they moved to the suburbs and gradually the family homes were sold to new immigrants and refugees.
 The majority of the Catholics in the area were Polish and belonged to St. Casimir’s parish.
 It would be another thirty-five years before this would again begin to change.

 While the number of parishioners was decreasing, there were still many needs to which response was given particularly to the poor and needy.
 Father Peter Vallely was pastor from 1968 to 1971 and inspired an active young peoples group.
 Father Chris Bennett succeeded him until 1979 and in that time updated the exterior of the church.
 Father Joe Driscoll was pastor until the Oblates of Mary Immaculate were asked to take the parish in 1985 and at the same time use the facilities to minister to the Native Peoples in Toronto.
 Father Driscoll was a person of great hospitality and during his pastorate welcomed the Maronite Catholics and priests into the parish from 1979 to 1983.